Kyrremann/TagStory-StoryCreator/README.md

 # StoryCreator

-A story creator interface written in Ruby and Haml
+A story creator interface written in Ruby and Haml, using Sinatra and Heroku

 The intention of this software is to help authors in the making of stories for TagStory